dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 To be able to run unit tests on a development machine that does not have a certain component installed it is good to use stub PowerShell module.
-For example the DSC resource module _SqlServerDsc_ is using a stub module to mimic the PowerShell module _SqlServer_ and _SQLPS_ when running unit test.
+For example the DSC resource module _SqlServerDsc_ is using a stub module to mimic the PowerShell module _SqlServer_ and _SQLPS_ when running unit tests.

 A stub PowerShell module is a module that have stubs of the actual cmdlets to mimic the name of the cmdlets and their parameters.